pennlabs/django-rest-live/docs/mixin.md

-# RealtimeMixin
+# RealtimeMixin Reference

-`rest_live.mixins.RealtimeMixin` markes a Django REST Framework Generic APIView as realtime capable.
+`rest_live.mixins.RealtimeMixin` marks a Django REST Framework Generic APIView as realtime capable.
 Any subclass class of [`rest_framework.generics.GenericAPIView`](https://www.django-rest-framework.org/api-guide/generic-views/#genericapiview) can be used with `RealtimeMixin`, like `ListAPIView`, `RetrieveAPIView`, and `ModelViewSet`.